gerritjvv/blog/_posts/2020-06-07-maths-collatz-conjecture.md

 The following is my reasoning on different properties and ideas with regards to the conjecture.
 A loose method of Proof by induction is used at times and at others I just explore the ideas.

+When I say `proof`, do take it lightly, its more my mind trying to reach one than an actual formally validated and peer reviewed proof.

 # Exploratory